Definition of terrorism: UN Comprehensive Convention (1997–present)

 In 2002, the coordinator of the negotiations, supported by most western delegations, proposed the following exceptions to address those issues:

+In November 2004, a Secretary-General of the United Nations report described terrorism as any act "intended to cause death or serious bodily harm to civilians or non-combatants with the purpose of intimidating a population or compelling a government or an international organization to do or abstain from doing any act".

 The state members of the Organisation of the Islamic Conference proposed instead the following exceptions:

 Sectoral conventions (1963–2005)

 The various sectoral counter-terrorism conventions, or treaties, define as terrorist particular categories of activities.
 These include: